wooriel/dfn/README.md

 # Deep Functional Maps
-Implementation of Deep Functional Map Neural Net
+Implementation of Deep Functional Maps Neural Net

 Below link contains the data file directory.<br />
 I could not upload some files due to the memory limit.<br />